About the Components

 Aviation is a critical part of the economy, providing for the movement of people and goods throughout the world, and enabling economic growth.
 With projected strong growth in aviation demand and a rising value being placed on environmental quality, there is a compelling need to address the environmental effects of air transportation.
 In parallel, the traditional aviation environmental modeling focus on only noise or emissions outputs presents a need to better consider noise, air quality, fuel burn, and greenhouse gas emissions interdependencies and their costs and benefits.

-The Federal Aviation Administration's Office of Environment and Energy (FAA-AEE), in collaboration with Transport Canada and the National Aeronautics and Space Administration (NASA), is developing a comprehensive suite of software tools to facilitate thorough consideration of aviation's environmental effects; this effort is known as the Aviation Environmental Tool Suite.
+The Federal Aviation Administration's Office of Environment and Energy, in collaboration with Transport Canada and the National Aeronautics and Space Administration (NASA), is developing a comprehensive suite of software tools to facilitate thorough consideration of aviation's environmental effects; this effort is known as the Aviation Environmental Tool Suite.
 The main goal of this effort is to develop a critically needed ability to characterize and quantify the interdependencies among aviation-related noise and emissions, impacts on health and welfare, and industry and consumer costs, under different policy, technology, operational, and market scenarios.

-The primary components of the Tools Suite are depicted in the schematic below and described in the linked pages.
 The main components of the Tools Suite are as follows:

 - Aviation Environmental Design Tool (AEDT)